 • Recommended needle size: 3.25 - 4 mm / US 3 - 6

 • Woollen spun, 3 ply

-• Fleeces are sourced from an eco-farm less than 20 miles from Marina’s studio that uses a holistic management system to regenerate the soil where the sheep graze
+• Fleeces are sourced from an eco-farm situated about 50 miles from Marina’s studio that uses a holistic management system to regenerate the soil where the sheep graze

 • Yarn is spun at a small mill in Yorkshire